Day One

 Since its inception, Champion Day has set the tone for what horse racing fans can expect over the four days to come.

-The built-up excitement of Cheltenham Festival is there from the outset on Champion Day, setting the stage perfectly ahead of the very first race.
+The built-up excitement of Cheltenham is there from the outset on Champion Day, setting the stage perfectly ahead of the very first race.

 The Champion Hurdle headlines this spectacular day.
 The first run took place in 1927 and was won by Blaris, ridden by George Duller, with Beddam taking second place and Harpist in third.